os-js/manual.os-js.org/src/v3/guide/framework/README.md

 ## Vue

 Another alternative is Vue.
 This guide sets up single-file-component support as well.

+> You can find the full sources to this example [on github](https://github.com/os-js/osjs-example-vue-application).

 Install these dependencies (inside the application source folder):